abhishekmaroon5/custom-sentseg/README.md

 *   **Customizable:** Easily adapt the model to your specific domain and data.
 *   **Trainable:** Train your own sentence segmentation models.
 *   **Extensible:** The modular design allows for easy extension and experimentation with different models and techniques.
+*   **Two Models:** Includes implementations for both a BERT-based model and a BiLSTM-CRF model.

 ## Installation